 “Finding the exact root cause of outages and performance issues is the most time-consuming aspect of the incident management process,” says Forrester Senior Analyst Rich Lane.
 AIOps empowers IT teams with contextualized data and Machine Learning enabling them to anticipate Cloud and IT operational issues before they occur, such as server capacity constraints that need to be addressed immediately without the need for human intervention.
 Also, the prescriptive use of AIOps helps IT organizations identify and implement the most effective solutions to address Cloud and operational challenges when they arise.
 AIOps extends to service management, performance management, and automation to revolutionize Cloud & IT operations across many infrastructure systems, storage, networks, and services/applications.

 CIOs often lament the number of people and the portion of their budget they must devote to “keeping the lights on.”
-They are talking about IT operations or the process of operating and maintaining the whole of the IT environment and its users.
-It’s the least glamorous side of IT work, but it’s necessary.
+They are referring to IT operations, the process of operating and maintaining the entirety of the IT environment and its users.

 CIOs would prefer to take charge of innovative projects that bring high value to their organization.
 However, uptime and performance stats of underlying computer systems, especially systems tied to revenue generation, remain part of ensuring business uptime.
 Keeping the lights on is quite important to people who don’t want to stare at a blank computer screen, and there’s more than one way to ensure it.

 AIOps tools use AI to monitor and manage environments under the direction of the operations team.
 AIOps upends cloud and IT operations through changes to the entire process to make it more proactive, predictive, prescriptive, and personalized.